Tax in Alabama: a complete guide

 Alabama has a 6.50 percent corporate income tax rate.

-Alabama also has local sales tax rates, with a maximum local rate of 7.50 percent.
-The average combined state and local sales tax rate stands at 9.25 percent.
+Alabama also has local sales tax rates, with a maximum local rate of 7.50%.
+The average combined state and local sales tax rate stands at 9.25%.

 So, what exactly is taxed?

-Tax on food, specifically federal Supplemental Nutrition Assistance Program (SNAP) foods which include the majority of regular groceries, is currently 4 percent.
-This will lower to 3 percent on September 1, 2023.
-If Alabama’s Education Trust Fund meets a specific growth benchmark, this will reduce again to 3 percent on September 1, 2024.
+Tax on food, specifically federal Supplemental Nutrition Assistance Program (SNAP) foods, which include the majority of regular groceries, is currently 3% after it was lowered from 4% in September 2023.

 Alcohol is not tax-exempt.
 Vendors are responsible for paying a state excise tax on these items.
 They include: